gihyeonsung/VeriSmart-public/README.md

 Note that, in this case, `CONTRACT.sol` must be compiled with solc v.0.5.11, where the solc binary named `solc_0.5.11` should be located at the path identified by `which solc_0.5.11`.
-If the `-solc` option is not explicitly provided, VeriSmart will attempt to compile the source code with solc binary named `solc`, located at the path identified by `which solc`.

 ## Related Publications